wavefrontHQ/docs/pages/doc/csp_invite-AoA-users_tutorial.md

 * A role within the Operations for Applications service instance.
 We provide a number of [Operations for Applications service roles](csp_users_roles.html#operations-for-applications-service-roles-built-in).

    Note that in a multi-tenant Operations for Applications environment, you must specify the service instance (tenant) for which you want to assign the service role.
-You can assign different service roles for different service instances.
+You can assign different service roles for different service instances (tenants).
 You invite the users only to the tenants for which you assigned them service roles.

 * Optionally, a custom role created in the VMware Cloud organization.
 [Custom roles](csp_users_roles.html#create-edit-or-delete-a-custom-role) are composed of different service permissions.